AI Exam

 - Clinical Features:

-- Menstrual irregularities (oligomenorrhea, amenorrhea).
+- Menstrual irregularities (oligomenorrhoea, amenorrhoea).

 - Investigations:

-- High FSH, low estradiol confirms diagnosis.
+- High FSH, low oestradiol confirms diagnosis.

 Apparent Cortisone Reductase Deficiency